preactjs/preact-www/content/en/guide/v10/getting-started.md

 This will walk you through creating a new Preact app and gives you some options such as TypeScript, routing (via `preact-iso`), and ESLint support.

-> **Tip:**: None of these decisions need to be final, you can always add or remove them from your project later if you change your mind.
+> **Tip:** None of these decisions need to be final, you can always add or remove them from your project later if you change your mind.

 ### Getting ready for development